TungChiaMing/NYCU-DLP/README.md

 DDPM based on Unet

+## Final Project - Latent

+Replace the mesh with the SDF neural network used for painting to reduce the storage space

 ## Exam
 - Latent factor model
 - VAE GAN CNN RNN flow model and how they draw sample.
 Generate sample or distribution.
 Training objective